 devtools::install_github("shubhamdutta26/tidyplate")

-Formating the input data file
+Formating the input data

 The input xlsx or csv should be formatted in a specific way: